RazanAlzahrani1/NLP_News_Company/README.md

 ### Abstract:

-A marketing company  want to know what news topics people are interested in and prefer, which helps the company to improve attracts people and attract the largest number of people
+A News company  want to know what news topics people are interested in and prefer, which helps the company to improve attracts people and attract the largest number of people

 ### Data Description: